How to Cure Gum Disease Without a Dentist

 If you’re already doing this, you may need to change other daily habits.
 For instance, drink plenty of water and avoid foods and beverages that harm your teeth and gums.
 In addition, if you use tobacco products, quit right away.

 Some home remedies for gum disease can be helpful as well.
 If your gums are inflamed and irritated, swishing with salt water can help reduce the harmful bacteria that cause it.
 Drinking antioxidant-rich green tea may help calm inflammation.
-However, don’t rely entirely on home remedies for gum disease.
-To treat it properly, see your dentist.

 When to See Your Dentist About Gum Disease